LangChain4j AI Services Patterns

 Create a Java interface with method signatures for AI interactions:

-- Add Annotations for Messages
+- Add Annotations for System and User Messages

 Use @SystemMessage and @UserMessage annotations to define prompts: